Chanel Perfumes | Parabens? Phthalates? PFAS?

-Do Byredo perfumes contain parabens? phthalates?
+Do Chanel perfumes contain parabens? phthalates?
 PFAS?
 We take an in-depth look.

 Perfume is an essential part of many people’s daily routine, and for some, it can become a signature scent that defines their personality.
 However, with so many different fragrances on the market, it can be challenging to find the right one.
 One term that often comes up when discussing perfume is “cloying.”
 This article will explore what cloying means in terms of perfume and how to avoid it.